MicrosoftDocs/powerbi-docs/powerbi-docs/service-the-report-editor-take-a-tour.md

 ms.service: powerbi
 ms.subservice: powerbi-service
 ms.topic: conceptual
-ms.date: 12/19/2018
+ms.date: 01/25/2019
 ms.author: maggies

 LocalizationGroup: Reports
 ---
-# Tour of the report editor in Power BI
+# Tour the report editor in Power BI

 The *report editor* in the Power BI service and the report editor in Power BI Desktop are similar.
 The video shows the report editor in Power BI Desktop and this article shows the report editor in Power BI service.

 As a report creator, you create and edit dashboards and reports.
 Then you distribute them to your report consumers.
 They can interact with your dashboards and reports in Reading view in the Power BI service, but not edit them.
-Read more about the differences between report [Reading view and Editing view in the Power BI service](consumer/end-user-reading-view.md)
+Read more [what report consumers can do in the Power BI service](consumer/end-user-reading-view.md)

 <iframe width="560" height="315" src="https://www.youtube.com/embed/IkJda4O7oGs" frameborder="0" allowfullscreen></iframe>